Martin Leach-Cross Feldman: Education and career

-Feldman was born in St. Louis, Missouri, the son of Joseph and Zelma (Bosse) Feldman.
+Feldman, the son of Joseph and Zelma (Bosse) Feldman was born in St. Louis, Missouri in the United States.
 In 1955, he received a Bachelor of Arts degree from Tulane University in New Orleans, Louisiana and, in 1957, a Juris Doctor from Tulane University Law School.
 He was a member of the Order of the Coif.
 He was a United States Army JAG Corps Reserve Captain from 1957 to 1963.
 Feldman served as a law clerk to Judge John Minor Wisdom of the United States Court of Appeals for the Fifth Circuit from 1957 to 1959.
 Feldman had a private practice in New Orleans from 1959 to 1983.

 Political activism

 Feldman was among seventy-one Jewish delegates (prior to his conversion to Roman Catholicism) and alternates to the convention.

-In 1974, Feldman lost a race, 67–32, in the Republican State Central Committee to John H. Cade, Jr., for selection as Louisiana Republican National Committeeman.
+In 1974, Feldman lost a race, 67–32, in the Republican State Central Committee to John H. Cade Jr., for selection as Louisiana Republican National Committeeman.